GoogleCloudPlatform/cloud-hackathons/faq/howto-setup-environment.md

 ## Setting Up Your Own Environment

-> **Note** If you're using an Argolis environment, there are some default org policies that will need to be changed.
-Run the `argolis-fix-policy-defaults.sh` script in [this repository](https://github.com/gfilicetti/gcp-scripts) to set all the proper defaults.
-Also for the sake of consistency (with Qwiklabs environments) you can create a default network and open a few ports using scripts from the same repository.

 ### Confirm Your Project Is Ready

 Sign-in to the [Google Cloud Console](http://console.cloud.google.com/) and select the project that was assigned to you.
 Alternately, if you have permissions, you can create a new project for this hack.